navidelyasi/Documentations/docs/key-concepts/flows.md

 ---

 # Flows
-Flow is a “service” a developer creates in API AutoFlow to provide certain functionality.

-## What is a service?
-According to Wikipedia “a service refers to a software functionality (such as the retrieval of specified information or the execution of a set of operations) with a purpose that different clients can reuse for different purposes, together with the policies that should control its usage (For example, based on the identity of the client requesting the service)”
+Flow is a chain of actions to provide a service.
+It can be retrieval of specified information or the execution of a set of operations.

 ## Action Chaining
 Creating a flow is about daisy “chaining actions”.
 The actions alter the data to reach the desired result.